The Coalition for Seniors’ and Nursing Home

 It is the responsibility of the Executive Committee to endorse the Executive Director.

-The Executive Director shall be responsible for the day to day activities and shall keep the Board thus informed.
+The Executive Director shall be responsible for the day-to-day activities and shall keep the Board informed.

 V Board of Directors